 3D image datasets are at the heart of webKnossos.
-Import datasets via the file system or the upload feature.
+Import datasets by uploading them directly via the UI or by using the file system (self-hosted instances only).
 Configure the dataset defaults and permissions to your specification.
 Share your datasets with the public or with selected users.

-If your dataset is not yet in WKW or KNOSSOS format, you need to convert it.
-The webKnossos Cuber is a tool that can convert many formats to WKW in order to be used with webKnossos.
-Read more in the Data Formats documentation.
+If your dataset is not yet in WKW format and you don't want to use webknossos.org for the conversion, you can also convert it manually.
+The webKnossos Cuber is a tool that can convert many formats to WKW.
+Read more in the tools section of the data formats documentation.

 Place the dataset at

 Go to the dataset view on the dashboard

 Use the refresh button on the dashboard or wait for webKnossos to detect the dataset (up to 10min)

 You can also use symbolic links to import your data into webKnossos.
 However, when using Docker, the targets of the link also need to be available to the container through mounts.